-E. Holidays During Paid Leaves (40-Hour Employees) - Whenever a holiday occurs during an employee's authorized leave with pay, eight (8) hours of such leave

-- shall be charged to holiday time.
+- E. Holidays During Paid Leaves (40-Hour Employees) Whenever a holiday occurs during an employee's authorized leave with pay, eight (8) hours of such leave shall be charged to holiday time.
 An employee may use accrued holiday time in conjunction with vacation time. - F. Holidays Worked (40-Hour Employees) An employee who is required to work on a holiday shall be paid for hours worked as though it were not a holiday.
 In addition, as holiday compensation, the employee shall receive 1.0 the regular rate in accrued holiday time to a maximum of eight (8) hours, plus .5 the regular rate in pay.
-Such additional holiday compensation shall be paid for work performed only on actual holiday dates specified in section 4.4A or 4.4B of this Article and shall not be paid for time worked on any other dates. - G. Holiday Pay Upon Termination, Retirement or Death In the event of termination, retirement or death, compensation for accrued holiday leave shall be paid to the employee in the same manner as salary due. - H. Cash Out Starting in December 2017 each employee will be compensated at the regular hourly rate for all accrued and unused holiday hours.
-Payment shall be made in the first pay check in December.
-Employees cannot cash out accrued holiday leave at any time except for a hardship provision as noted in 4.4I below or the cash out in the first pay check of December.
-All holiday hours accrued and unused in 2016 will be paid out in December 2017 with accrued and unused holiday hours from 2017. - I. Holiday Hardship Payment Request Employees can request hardship payment of accrued holiday leave subject to approval by the Human Resources Director.
+Such additional holiday compensation shall be paid for work performed only on actual holiday dates specified in section 4.4A or 4.4B of this Article and shall not be paid for time worked on any other dates. - G. Holiday Pay Upon Termination, Retirement or Death (40-Hour Employees) In the event of termination, retirement or death, compensation for accrued holiday leave shall be paid to the employee in the same manner as salary due. - H. Cash Out (40-Hour Employees) Starting in December 2017 each employee will be compensated at the regular hourly rate for all accrued and unused holiday hours.
+Payment shall be made in the first paycheck in December.
+Employees cannot cash out accrued holiday leave at any time except for a hardship provision as noted in 4.4I below or the cash out in the first paycheck of December.
+All holiday hours accrued and

+- unused in 2016 will be paid out in December 2017 with accrued and unused holiday hours from 2017. - I. Holiday Hardship Payment Request (40-Hour Employees) Employees can request hardship payment of accrued holiday leave subject to approval by the Human Resources Director.
 Hardship is defined as a real financial emergency caused by an event beyond the employee's control.
-Medical expenses resulting from the sudden illness or accident; loss of or damage to property due to an accident, disaster, destruction, or theft; or other similarly extraordinary and unforeseeable circumstances arising as a result of events beyond the employee's control are examples of unforeseeable emergencies.
+Medical expenses resulting from the sudden illness or accident; loss of or damage to property due to an accident, disaster, destruction, or theft; or other similarly extraordinary and unforeseeable circumstances arising as a result of events beyond the employee's control are examples of unforeseeable emergencies. - 4.5 Effective January 1, 2016, due to the nature of 56-hour work, Battalion Chiefs no longer accrue holiday leave.
+Holiday accruals that exist as of January 1, 2016 may be taken as leave time according to vacation leave scheduling policy or will be cashed out at separation from service.